Table of Contents:

 - Thread angles: The thread angle is the actual angle of both flanks of a screw.
 Symmetrical threads indicate that both sides of the thread are angled to the same degree.
 It’s common for thread angles to be referred to as simply “the flank.”

 At All Points Fasteners, we offer an unmatched selection of different types of screw thread options, as well as different types of screw heads and other features.
 We often work with service contractors in the HVAC and gutter industries, as well as do-it-yourself enthusiasts who want to achieve professional-grade results with their projects.
-No matter why you need different types of screw threads, we want to offer access to exactly what you’re looking for.
+No matter why you need different types of screw threads, we want to offer access to the type of screw you’re looking for.

 Free High-Quality Fastener Samples From All Points Fasteners